For the average person who wants to lose weight

 The number of calories which are necessary to a body depends on the body's weight, but also its composition.
 For example, while the body's fat does require energy, it requires fewer calories than the rest of the body, per gram.

 When the body assimilates more calories than what it needs, it stores the extra calories as fat.
 It's recommended to go to sleep early, before midnight, else various hormones don't get a chance to act and fat gets deposited easier.
-It's also recommended to eat with about 4 hours before going to sleep, and maybe also eat lighter.
+It's also recommended to eat lighter and preferably with several hours before going to sleep.

 The type of food also affects the rate of storing.
 For example, the digestion of carbohydrates requires that the body produces insulin, and insulin favors the storing of fat.

 The most efficient way to lose weight over a long term, that is, without shocking the body, is to reduce the number of calories that the body assimilates.

 Don't follow crash / quick diets, change the way you eat forever!
-Don't starve your body, eat whenever you feel the need, but eat vegetables (including seeds, nuts, fruits) and lean meats (without visible fat on them).
+Don't starve your body, eat whenever you feel hungry, but eat varied foods, like vegetables and meat.
 If you starve your body, it will reduce the energy that it gives you and you would feel less energetic, and you will not lose weight (because your body will effectively consume less energy / calories).

 The most important thing in life is to be happy, not slim.
 The mind has a fundamental effect on the body, on its mental and physical health, so if you feel bad about eating a certain way then that would not improve your life.
 Find your own long term balance.

-Eat mainly vegetables (including seeds, nuts, fruits) and lean meat (which doesn't have visible fat on it), and preferably avoid eating foods made with sugar, flour and oil, in particular heavily processed foods which keep most calories from these types of foods but throw away the parts that make your body tell you that it's full (like fiber).
+Avoid eating the foods which are (artificially) made with sugar or flour, in particular heavily processed foods which keep most calories from these types of foods but throw away the parts that make your body tell you that it's full.